galaxyproject/galaxy-hub/content/news/2023-01-beacon-integration/index.md

 ---
-title: 'Simple and data privacy-aware publishing of genomic variance data from Galaxy to the Beacon Network'
+title: 'Simple and data privacy-aware publishing of genomic variance data from Galaxy to the Beacon project'
 date: "2023-01-24"
-tease: "Galaxy has gained a Beacon integration that enables users to publish genetic variance data conveniently via the Beacon Network"
+tease: "Galaxy has gained a Beacon integration that enables users to publish genetic variance data conveniently via Beacon project"
 tags: [collaboration, usecase, esg]
 subsites: [global,all]
 ---